i-machine-think/machine-tasks/README.md

 lookup_task = get_task("lookup")
 ```

 Then to get the filepaths to the train/test/validations files is easy.
-You can simply call your loading function using the file paths stored in the Task object under `lookup_task.train_path`, `lookup_task.val_path` and `lookup_task.test_paths`.
+You can simply call your loading function using the file paths stored in the Task object under `lookup_task.train_path`, `lookup_task.valid_path` and `lookup_task.test_paths`.
 Note that the train and validation paths are strings, but the `test_paths` is a list of paths.
 This is because there are more than one test file provided by the datasets.

 The Task object also offers a dictionary of recommended training parameters under `lookup_task.default_params`.
 This dictionary is loaded from the `default_params.yml` present in the task directory.
 The idea behind offering such suggestions is to allow us to track commonly used parameters and parameters used in specific publications.
 Tracking typical parameters used in publications helps in the reproducibility of experiments.